shiv19/shiv19.github.io/apps.md

 <section class="apps-lede container">
   <div class="apps-callout">
     <p>
-      These projects run on my own infrastructure, so there might be the occasional reboot window.
-If something looks down, ping me and I'll nudge it back awake.
+      The projects that are marked self-hosted run on my laptop server on a colima instance.
+They may be offline occasionally when I'm working on them or my server is down.
     </p>
     <div class="apps-stats">
       <span>{{ site.data.apps.apps | size }} live apps</span>